MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 A profile picture helps viewers feel like they're getting to know you.

 Your title is 'web developer' ("full stack" implies a couple years' experience).
 You can add "for hire" or something to that effect in your title.
+Do not use wishful language such as "aspiring web developer".

 **Summary**